tmmosher/ser494_23fc_project/project_proposal_revised.md

 many peers my age (including myself) have fallen victim to misinformation, even if innocuous.
 Further, I think it would be interesting to see if there's even a difference at all between age groups / sex, or if the naturally trusting nature of most human interaction leads to a pretty stable output across the board.
-Further, trust in media sources and social media posts varies with age, experience, and education.
+Further, trust in media sources and social media posts varies with age, experience, education, and political ideology.
 While a previous study has been conducted on the topic, it was primarily focused on discerning whether psychopathic or schizotypal tendencies were a causal factor in misinformation dissemination.
 #### Data Sourcing: